microsoft/promptflow/docs/how-to-guides/develop-a-flex-flow/index.md

 You can create LLM apps using a Python function or class as the entry point, which encapsulating your app logic.
 You can directly test or run these entries with pure code experience.

-In PromptFlow, these functions or classes are referred to as `flex flow`.
+In PromptFlow, these functions or classes are referred to as `flow` or `flex flow`.

 Alternatively, you can define a `flow.flex.yaml` that points to these entries (`entry:function_name` or `entry:ClassName`).
 This enables testing, running, or viewing traces via the [Promptflow VS Code Extension](https://marketplace.visualstudio.com/items?itemName=prompt-flow.prompt-flow).